evilhawk00/PCCU4B-PHP-Statistical-Polling-System-and-AndroidClient/README.md

 Note : There's a Demo App can be downloaded from Play Store to test your Host side configuration.
 It connects to a PCCU4B server hosted in LAN with LAN IP addresses 192.168.1.2

 To use the demo App for testing purpose, You can :
-- Configure your host with LAN IP 192.168.1.2 and test it under the same router with a phone have demo App installed.
+- Configure your host with LAN IP 192.168.1.2 and test it under the same router with a phone has demo App installed.
 - Use an android emaulator with virtual private network, Configure your Host with virtual LAN IP 192.168.1.2